Membership

 Our offer

 Support membership is aimed at Chalmers alumni that don’t intend to be a full member but still want to support the society.
-Support members are entitled to sail their private yacht under CHSS flag (a sailing club membership is a requirement for most yacht races) and can attend all CHSS events apart from the society sailings, which are reserved for students and full members.
+Support members are entitled to sail their private yacht under ChSS flag (a sailing club membership is a requirement for most yacht races) and can attend all ChSS events apart from the society sailings, which are reserved for students and full members.

 Full membership 600 / 1200 SEK / year